Philadelphia Arena: James Toppi (1965–1977)

-The building fell out of popular use in the 1970s, due to the building of the Spectrum in 1967.
+The building fell out of popular use for basketball, hockey, major boxing matches, and concerts in the 1970s, due to the building of the Spectrum in 1967.

 From 1967 to 1974, the arena was home to the Eastern Warriors, a Roller Derby team, skating every Friday and Sunday, usually to capacity.
-In 1977, the deteriorating building was auctioned off.
-It was renovated and renamed in honor of Martin Luther King Jr.
+The team was also called the Philadelphia Warriors, not connected with the basketball team, and was owned by Bill Griffiths, the owner of the Los Angeles Thunderbirds and Roller Games.